-is consistent with previous work on sex-biased dispersal, which shows that males experience greater stochasticity in mate finding, which leads to an asymmetry in limiting resources, that is, mates, promoting 420 male-biased dispersal. the evolution of greater dispersal in males relative to females (Gros et al., 2009).
+Focusing on sex-bias, the density-dependent dispersal threshold is lower for males than for females, leading to male-biased dispersal in our simulations.
+This is consistent with previous work on sex-biased dispersal, which shows that males experience greater stochasticity in mate finding, which leads to the evolution of greater dispersal in males relative to females (Gros et al., 2009).